Stafford

 Stafford has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Stafford's population is approximately 7,404 as of August 2025.
-This figure represents an increase of 487 people, or 7.0%, since the 2021 Census which reported a population of 6,917.
-The change is inferred from the estimated resident population of 7,378 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 2,152 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Stafford's growth rate of 7.0% since the census is within 0.2 percentage points of the SA3 area's 7.2%, indicating competitive growth fundamentals.
+Stafford's population, as of November 2025, is approximately 7400.
+This figure represents an increase of 483 people, a 7.0% rise from the 6917 reported in the 2021 Census.
+The estimated resident population of 7378 in June 2024, along with 31 validated new addresses since the Census date, supports this inference.
+This results in a population density ratio of 2151 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Stafford's growth rate of 7.0% since the census is within 0.3 percentage points of the SA3 area's 7.3%, indicating strong growth fundamentals.
 Natural growth contributed approximately 56.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Future population trends suggest a growth just below the national median by 2041, with an expected increase of 604 persons and a total increase of 7.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
+Future population trends suggest a median national area increase, with Stafford expected to grow by 604 persons to 2041, representing a total increase of 7.9% over the 17 years.

 Frequently Asked Questions - Population